Hair Loss Causes

 - Hereditary hair loss is the most common cause of hair loss in both men and women.
 The gene can be inherited by either parent, regardless of sex.
 Other names for hereditary hair loss include Female or Male Pattern Baldness and Androgenic or Androgenetic Alopecia.

 - Unfortunately, thinning hair can be a natural part of the aging process.
 As some people get older, hair tends to get thinner.

 Hair loss can be a result of a specific hair disorder.

 Disease & Side Effects

-- Menopause may cause hair thinning that progresses with age.
+- Menopause may cause hair loss in women that progresses with age.